 Federal Direct Graduate PLUS Loan

 A credit based student loan that can be used to finance any remaining balance.
-The interest rate is fixed at 7.21% (for loans that are disbursed after July 1, 2014).
+The interest rate is fixed at 7.21%.
 Please note that the lender will deduct an origination fee of 4.292%.
 To apply for a Federal Direct Graduate PLUS loan, please visit www.studentloans.gov.
 To review information about private loans, please click here.
 Before a loan can be processed, a Master Promissory note must be fully signed.

 Private loans should be used as a final funding option.
 These loans are available to credit worthy students or students with a creditworthy co-signer.
 The interest rate is always variable and determined by the credit score of the student and potential co-signer.
 You can expect a higher interest rate than both the Federal Direct Loan and PLUS Loan.